David Wise (composer): (1985–2009): Career with Rare

+(2009–Present) Freelance career

 On 14 November 2009, Wise announced his resignation from Rare, feeling that the company had "changed a great deal" and there was no longer an opportunity to create music tracks that Rare is most known for.
 In December 2010, Wise created a personal studio called the "David Wise Sound Studio".
 In June 2013, it was announced that he would be composing for Donkey Kong Country: Tropical Freeze, after receiving a call from Retro Studios president Michael Kelbaugh, who previously worked at Rare.
 Wise composed for Yooka-Laylee along with Kirkhope and Steve Burke.